ivaylo-angelov/platform-task/README.md

 # Platform Task - Multi-Team AWS Infrastructure

-A self-service platform that provisions isolated AWS environments per team using OpenTofu modules and Terragrunt.
+A self-service platform that provisions isolated AWS environments per team using Terraform modules and Terragrunt.
 Each team gets its own VPC, EC2 instances, and security boundaries — onboarding is as simple as copying a config file.

 ## Architecture